History-deterministic Parikh Automata: Decision Problems

 is the $n$-th configuration of the run of $\mach$.

 On the other hand, projecting a prefix of the run of $\mach$ to the line numbers yields a word~$w$ without errors at positions~$\set{0,1,\ldots, \size{w}-2}$. \end{proof}

-The existence of an error can be captured by a Parikh automaton, leading to the undecidability of the safe word problem for Parikh automata, which we now prove.
+The existence of an error can be captured by a Parikh automaton, leading to the undecidability of the safe word problem for Parikh automata.
 Let $(\aut, C)$ be a \pa accepting finite words over $\Sigma$.
-A \emph{safe} word of $(\aut, C)$ is an infinite word in $ \Sigma^\omega$ such that each of its prefixes is in $L(\aut, C)$.
+A \emph{safe} word of $(\aut, C)$ is an infinite word over $\Sigma$ such that each of its prefixes is in $L(\aut, C)$.

+Guha et al.\ have shown that the existence of a safe word for \pa is undecidable.
+As we rely on properties of the proof to prove further undecidability results, we give a proof sketch presenting all required details.
+For the omitted arguments, we refer to~\cite{GJLZ22}.

-\begin{lemma} The following problem is undecidable: Given a deterministic \pa, does it have a safe word? \end{lemma}
+\begin{lemma}[{ {\cite[Lemma~21]{GJLZ22}}}] The following problem is undecidable: Given a deterministic \pa, does it have a safe word? \end{lemma}